 Greater care is required during the first week the tube is in place, as the surgery has just been performed.
-The area around the wound must be kept thoroughly clean and covered with clean, gauze.
+Your stoma (the feeding tube site) is, essentially, a stab wound that you don't ever want to fully heal because that would mean that the stoma is closed and you'll need another PEG surgery.
+The area around the wound must be kept thoroughly clean and covered with clean gauze.
 During this period of time the tube may occasionally pull away from the abdominal wall, resulting in leakage around the insertion site.
 Leakage may also occur if the stoma site becomes enlarged.
-Excessive tension may cause the tube to be pulled out prematurely.

-The tube is marked at the point where it should be level with the incision and should be checked daily to make that it is still properly in place.
-Excessive tension on the tube may also result in pressure necrosis (death of an area of tissue) of the interior abdominal wall.
+The tube is marked at the point where it should be level with the incision and should be checked regularly to make sure it is still properly in place.
+Excessive tension on the tube may result in pressure necrosis (death of an area of tissue) of the interior abdominal wall.
+Excessive tension may also cause the tube to be pulled out prematurely.

 The lifespan of the feeding tube is about six months.
 When the tubing begins to wear, it may pull away from the stomach wall and cause leakage near the insertion point.
 The replacement process is relatively simple, and usually does not involve another endoscopic procedure.
 Typically, the tubing is merely pulled out through the stomach site and then replaced with a new catheter.